NatRetsel/cpp_a_beginners_guide/Module 9 A Closer Look at Classes/readme.md

    };
    ```
 4. What is a structure?
 What is a union?
    - A structure is another way to define a class in c++.
-Only that its instance variables and functions are defaulted to be public.
-A union is a class in whihc all data members share the same memory, members are public by default.
+Members are defaulted to be public.
+A union is a class in which all data members share the same memory, members are public by default.

 5. Inside a member functions, to what does *this refer?
    - *this refer to the current object that is invoking the member function.